 This Haunting Road Trip Through Kentucky Ghost Towns Is One You Won’t Forget

-Our state is known for Mother Nature more so than abandoned places, but quite a few of them exist.
-Some of beneath the bottom of a lake, others have degraded to where only a building, or perhaps a cemetery still stand.
-We covered some of these lifeless communities last year, but now we’ve created a ghost town road trip in Kentucky, just for fun.
-We even included a map that you can tweak to benefit your own location.
+Our state is known for Mother Nature more than abandoned places, but quite a few of them exist.
+Some lie beneath the water at the bottom of a lake, others have degraded to where only a building or perhaps a lone cemetery still stand.
+We covered some of these lifeless communities in the past, but now we’ve created a ghost town road trip in Kentucky, just for fun.
+We even included a map that you can tweak to add your own location.

 Here are 10 places to go on a ghost town road trip in Kentucky:

 The beautiful community of Paradise, along the banks of the Green River, has been immortalized in song.
 The town was renowned for its beauty, until the coal plant came to town.
 Not long after the factory was built, residents found they were having rains of ash and other pollution issues.
 The town is all but gone now, but the area is still beautiful.
 Sadly, what primarily remains is the coal factory.

 This community in Boone County once stood between Florence and Union along KY Route 42.
 It was located near the creek, which is where it got one of its names.
 The other, Sugartit, was given by the wives of the men who once spent their days at the local general store.
 The spouses deemed the storefront gossip site as the place their husbands went for their daily sugartit.
 It was also once known as Pleasant Ridge, a fact that’s plain to see thanks to a landscape that’s still lovely to this day.